While working on a list of the 200 greatest films in history I discovered many that stream free on Youtube.

-I bet you know of a great film that streams free, and I’d sure love it if you sent me a link as a comment on this blog so I can include it in my next series.
-I program thousands of hyper links in these ebooks to multiple websites, which is why I call them “smart.”
+Maybe you know of a great film that streams free, and I’d sure love it if you sent me a link as a comment on this blog so I can include it in my series.

-Don Henderson sent me a link to a film called Cool World made in the early 1960s (not the animated feature of the same name).
-Meanwhile, within a few minutes Dave Allen recommended Nightmare Alley, while James Marshall posted Five Minutes to Kill starring Johnny Cash of Facebook.
+Don Henderson sent a link to Cool World made in the early 1960s (not the animated feature of the same name).
+Meanwhile, within a few minutes Dave Allen recommended Nightmare Alley, while James Marshall posted Five Minutes to Kill starring Johnny Cash.

 Post any links to this blog you think should be in my next film book.